poynt/developer/_posts/2011-01-01-how-to-build-order-ahead-application.md

 <img src="{{site.url}}/developer/assets/OrderAhead2.jpg" alt="OrderAhead2" width="400" style="border:20px;margin:20px">

-### Custom-Order-Ahead-App-Integration
+### Native-Order-Ahead-App-Integration

-A Custom Order Ahead service can be built to work with Poynt.
+A Native Order Ahead app can be built to work with Poynt.
 Here are the steps involved:

-#### 1. Include permissions within the Android app
+#### 1. Implicit Authorization

-Following permissions should be included in the Android manifest file:
+Following permissions should be included in the app Android manifest:

 <strong>Order Service:</strong> `poynt.permission.ORDER_SERVICE`

 <strong>Customer Service:</strong> `poynt.permission.CUSTOMER_SERVICE`

+When a merchant subscribes to the App, these permissions are <strong>Implicitly</strong> granted to the app.

 #### 2. Create Customer and Create Order

-When a merchant subscribes to the App, the permissions from Step 1. are <strong>Implicitly</strong> granted to the app.
 Create a Customer followed by an Order as described in the previous article of Order ahead integration using Register app(Steps 3 and 4).

-#### 2. Listen for the Appropriate Intent
+#### 2. Implement the Appropriate Intent

-When the user taps on the Order Notification on the terminal, the `Intents.ACTION_GO_TO_ORDER_DETAILS` can be used to create a custom Order details experience.
+When the user taps on the Order Notification on the terminal, the `Intents.ACTION_GO_TO_ORDER_DETAILS` can be handled to create a custom Order details view and provide a native app experience.

 <img src="{{site.url}}/developer/assets/OrderAhead3.jpg" alt="OrderAhead3" width="400" style="border:20px;margin:20px">